 We (as in us) live in complex societies comprising different populations of people from different cultures.
 Each culture has its own unique traits and traditions and we go about our daily lives in accordance with these.
 It may mean we eat or avoid particular foods, that we pray first thing in the morning and last thing at night, or that we abide by other customs that are part of our historical background.
 We learn these traditions and customs from the people who have surrounded us during childhood.

 Orcas live in complex societies comprising over 40 known populations.
 Each population has a unique culture with different traits and traditions, and orcas go about their daily lives in accordance with these.
 It may mean they specialize in specific food-types or that they hunt their food or socialize in a particular way.
 Orcas learn these traditions from other individuals, typically their mothers and close relatives, who have surrounded them from birth.

 2. We both use different dialects

 You might be from England and you speak English, while your mother is from Italy and she speaks Italian.
-She may not have taught you to speak Italian and you therefore can’t communicate with your family members from Italy who have never learnt to speak English.
+She may not have taught you to speak Italian and you, therefore, can’t communicate with your family members from Italy who have never learned to speak English.